 6.4.1.4.4 Sounding reference signal slot configuration

 For an SRS resource configured as periodic or semi-persistent by the higher layer parameter SRS-ResourceConfigType, a periodicity and slot offset are configured according to the SRS configuration index given by the higher layer parameter SRS-SlotConfig.
-Allowed values of the configuration indices and the corresponding periodicities/slot offsets are given in Table 6.4.1.4.4-1.
+When the total number of slots based on DL-UL-transmission-periodicity in UL-DL-configuration-common is power of 2, allowed values of the configuration indices and the corresponding periodicities/slot offsets are given in Table 6.4.1.4.4-2, otherwise allowed values of the configuration indices and the corresponding periodicities/slot offsets are given in Table 6.4.1.4.4-1.